 Marathon Recovery: Recovery Begins Before You Take Your First Marathon Steps

-For my down under friends.
-Updated for 2009.
-Dress in layers, use breathable fibers, don't
+Running In The Cold - For my down under friends.
+Dress in layers, use breathable fibers, don't forget to replace your fluids, and don't slip on the ice.

 Marathon Tips - Tips and reminders for a successful marathon.